 Real estate lawyers assist their clients in a variety of ways regarding commercial and residential real estate.
 Issues regarding tenants, neighbors, zoning and property development also fall under the umbrella of real estate law.

 Real estate transactions require a considerable number of complex legal documents, so most real estate attorneys spend quite a bit of time in an office reviewing and drafting contracts and other documents, and preparing consultations for their clients.
 Meticulous document drafting is a key skill in this job.
 Attention to detail and strong analytical skills are an absolute necessity for real estate lawyers who want to do well in this field.

 Real estate attorneys also represent their clients in court.
 A typical property law case might involve a property owner who is suing a tenant for unpaid rent.
 Real estate lawyers file court documents, collect evidence to support the claim, and interview witnesses to ensure that their client has a strong case.

-The median annual salary of real estate attorneys in 2014 was approximately $90,125, according to PayScale.com.
+The median annual salary of real estate attorneys in 2024 is approximately $81,891, according to PayScale.com.
 Highly skilled contract negotiators tend to be the highest earners in real estate law, however, experience and location also influence the earning potential of these attorneys.

 Family law is a broad field.
 Family law attorneys may be involved with custody arrangements, adoption, prenuptial agreements, and divorce.
 Many lawyers in this field choose to specialize, becoming experts in one area or another.
 For example, divorce lawyers work with clients to dissolve a marriage and help them to determine how best to divide common property.
 Other areas of specialization include child support, child custody, and domestic abuse.